Stochastic field effects in a two-state system: symmetry breaking and symmetry restoring: Results

-Continuing the analysis of Fig.~\ref{fig:HistogramsDLT}, we now focus on the results obtained for finite values of field strength~$D$.
-We observe that, as temperature decreases, the system still undergoes a transition from a unimodal to a bimodal regime at the zero-field critical temperature $\Tc$.
+We now turn to the results obtained for finite values of field strength~$D$.
+As can be seen in Fig.~\ref{fig:HistogramsComparison}, the system still undergoes a transition from a unimodal to a bimodal regime at the zero-field critical temperature, $\Tc$, as the temperature decreases.
 However, the displayed behavior is significantly different from the $D=0$ case.

-Notably, both for $D = 0.1$ and $D = 0.6$, at temperature $T = 2.0$ (below $\Tc$), even for the largest system size ($L = 200$) the dynamical trajectories display jumps between the two ordered states.
-On the other hand, at temperature $T = 3.0$ (above $\Tc$), the probability distribution for the largest system ($L = 200$) is still centered around $m = 0$, but is much wider that in the $D = 0$ scenario.
-Additionally, the $P(m)$ distributions show much less system size dependence compared to the field-free case, with even the smallest system ($L = 50$) exhibiting sharper distributions than the largest system ($L = 200$) at the same temperature.
-This result suggests that a wide distribution is obtained in the thermodynamic limit.
-Further evidence for this phenomenon and the unusual dependence on system size is provided in Supplemental Material~\ref{SM:limitingdistribution}.
-Consequently, in the limit $L \to \infty$ we expect the following behavior: for $T\lesssim \Tc$, a soft-ferromagnetic phase where the symmetry between the two ordered magnetization states is dynamically restored, leading to a probability distribution with two broad peaks centered around these states; and for $T > \Tc$, a soft-paramagnetic phase characterized by a broad probability distribution around the disordered value of magnetization.
+Notably, both for $D = 0.1$ and $D = 0.6$, at temperature $T = 2.0$ (below $\Tc$), even for the largest system size ($L = 200$), the dynamical trajectories display frequent jumps between the two ordered states of magnetization.
+On the other hand, at temperature $T = 3.0$ (above $\Tc$), the probability distribution for the largest system ($L = 200$) is still centered around $m = 0$, but is much wider than in the $D = 0$ scenario.
+Additionally, the $P(m)$ distributions show much less dependence on system size than in the field-free case, suggesting that a wide distribution is obtained in the thermodynamic limit.
+Note that the smallest system ($L = 50$) exhibits sharper distributions than the largest system ($L = 200$) at a fixed temperature.
+This phenomenon is illustrated more clearly in Fig.~\ref{fig:LimitingDistribution}, which shows the probability distribution of the magnetization for $D = 0.1$ and $D = 0.6$ at temperatures $T = 2.4$ and $T = 2.1$, corresponding to the broad-paramagnetic and broad-ferromagnetic phases, respectively.
+In the figure we consider larger system sizes $L$ than those shown in Fig.~\ref{fig:HistogramsComparison}.
+The distributions for large $L$ completely overlap, indicating that a limiting wide distribution is reached as the system size increases.

+Consequently, in the limit $L \to \infty$, we expect the following behavior: for $T\lesssim \Tc$, a \textit{broad-ferromagnetic} phase where the symmetry between the two ordered magnetization states is dynamically restored, leading to a probability distribution with two broad peaks centered around these states; and for $T > \Tc$, a \textit{broad-paramagnetic} phase characterized by a broad probability distribution around the disordered value of magnetization.